w3c/cogai/WebNNM/README.md

 **Hyperparameters:** Configuration settings (e.g. learning rate, number of layers) that are set **before** training and remain constant.

 **Gradient Descent**: is an iterative optimization algorithm that calculates the "slope" of the error and adjusts the model's parameters in the opposite direction to find the lowest possible point of the loss function.
 Successful training depends on avoiding vanishing or exploding gradients.
-This can be mitigated through a variety of techniques, e.g. skip connections, layer normalization, adjustment to the learning rate and the choice of tensor initialisation algorithms, e.g. Glorot or He, as appropriate the the activation function.
+This can be mitigated through a variety of techniques, e.g. skip connections, layer normalization, adjustment to the learning rate and the choice of tensor initialisation algorithms, e.g. Glorot or He, as appropriate to the activation function.
 WebNNM uses context-senstive heuristics for initialising model parameters.

 **Momentum**: is an enhancement to gradient descent that accumulates a moving average of past gradients to help the optimizer accelerate through flat regions and dampen oscillations in steep, narrow valleys.